ichaturvedi/background-segmentation-for-deep-style/README.md

 ---

 matlab -r parameters.m
-- The training data is created using RCNN object segmentation model
+- The segmentation label is created using RCNN object segmentation model
 - Requires semi-definite programming toolbox YALMIP
 - The optimal beta and alpha are used for training